Hudson's Bay Company: 17th century history

 the first governor of the company appointed by the King.
 This drainage basin of Hudson Bay spans 3861400 km2, comprising over one-third of the area of modern-day Canada, and stretches into the present-day north-central United States.
 The specific boundaries remained unknown at the time.
 Rupert's Land would eventually become Canada's largest land "purchase" in the 19th century.

 The HBC established six posts between 1668 and 1717.
-Rupert House(1668, southeast), Moose Factory (1673, south) and Fort Albany, Ontario (1679, west) were erected on James Bay; three other posts were established on the western shore of Hudson Bay proper: New Severn (1685), York Factory (1684) and Fort Churchill (1717).
+Rupert House (1668, southeast), Moose Factory (1673, south) and Fort Albany, Ontario (1679, west) were erected on James Bay; three other posts were established on the western shore of Hudson Bay proper: New Severn (1685), York Factory (1684), and Fort Churchill (1717).
 Inland posts were not built until 1774.
 After 1774, York Factory became the main post because of its convenient access to the vast interior waterway-systems of the Saskatchewan and Red rivers.
 Originally called "factories" because the "factor", i.e., a person acting as a mercantile agent, did business from there, these posts operated in the manner of the Dutch fur-trading operations in New Netherland.
 By adoption of the Standard of Trade in the 18th century, the HBC ensured consistent pricing throughout Rupert's Land.
 A means of exchange arose based on the "Made Beaver" (MB); a prime pelt, worn for a year and ready for processing: "the prices of all trade goods were set in values of Made Beaver (MB) with other animal pelts, such as squirrel, otter and moose quoted in their MB (made beaver) equivalents.
 For example, two otter pelts might equal 1 MB".

-During the fall and winter, First Nations men and European trappers accomplished the vast majority of the animal trapping and pelt preparation.
+During the fall and winter, First Nations men and European fur trappers accomplished the vast majority of the animal trapping and pelt preparation.
 They travelled by canoe and on foot to the forts to sell their pelts.
 In exchange they typically received popular trade-goods such as knives, kettles, beads, needles, and the Hudson's Bay point blanket.
 The arrival of the First Nations trappers was one of the high points of the year, met with pomp and circumstance.
-The highlight was very formal, an almost ritualized "Trading Ceremony" between the Chief Trader and the Captain of the aboriginal contingent who traded on their behalf.
+The highlight was very formal, an almost ritualized "trading ceremony" between the chief trader and the captain of the Indigenous contingent who traded on their behalf.
 During the initial years of the fur trade, prices for items varied from post to post.